nickmoline/nickmoline.github.io/_posts/2011-09-18-on-the-difficulty-of-pottermore-house-cup-competitions.md

   </table>
 </div>

 The first problem with the house point championship is in just a month we are dealing with point values in the tens of thousands, when in the books the house cup championship is only in the hundreds after an entire year.
-Granted, there&#8217;s just under 400,000 &#8220;students&#8221; on Pottermore, and at best estimates, Hogwarts has at most <a href="http://www.accio-quote.org/articles/2000/1000-scholastic-chat.htm" target="_blank">a thousand</a> (according to a Scholastic Chat with J.K.
-Rowling in 2000), and more realistically <a href="http://www.hp-lexicon.org/essays/essay-hogwarts-how-many.html" target="_blank">approximately 280 students</a> (based mathematically on the assumption of more or less 10 students per year per house, based on the <a href="http://www.pottermore.com/en/book1/chapter11/moment1/the-original-forty" target="_blank" class="broken_link">40 students</a> in Harry&#8217;s Year).
-But even with the enormous population growth at Hogwarts since <a href="http://www.hp-lexicon.org/about/books/dh/rg-dh36.html" target="_blank">1998</a> (I guess the wizarding world is producing a lot more magical children now that the Dark Lord is gone, if there are 400,000 students at Hogwarts), house points at Hogwarts are far more likely to normalize out at far lower levels then 40k in a month.
+Granted, there&#8217;s just under 400,000 &#8220;students&#8221; on Pottermore, and at best estimates, Hogwarts has at most a thousand (according to a [Scholastic Chat with J.K.
+Rowling in 2000](http://www.accio-quote.org/articles/2000/1000-scholastic-chat.htm)), and more realistically [approximately 280 students](https://www.hp-lexicon.org/2001/02/07/how-many-students-are-there-at-hogwarts/) (based mathematically on the assumption of more or less 10 students per year per house, based on the [40 students](http://www.pottermore.com/en/book1/chapter11/moment1/the-original-forty) in Harry&#8217;s Year).

+But even with the enormous population growth at Hogwarts since [1998](https://www.hp-lexicon.org/source/the-harry-potter-novels/dh/dh36/) (I guess the wizarding world is producing a lot more magical children now that the Dark Lord is gone, if there are 400,000 students at Hogwarts), house points at Hogwarts are far more likely to normalize out at far lower levels then 40k in a month.

 ## _&#8220;now that&#8217;s interesting&#8230;.
 So where shall I put you.&#8221;_